MJaloui/Game-Day-Notifications/README.md

 ## **Project Highlights**
-🏀 This project is an alert system that sends real-time NBA game day score notifications to subscribed users via SMS/Email.
+🏀 This project sends live NBA game score updates to subscriped users via text messages or emails.

 🏀 It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EventBridge** and **NBA APIs** to provide sports fans with up-to-date game information.

-🏀 The project demonstrates cloud computing principles and efficient notification mechanisms.
+🏀 This project demonstrates how to utilize cloud computing to set up a quick and efficient way to send notifications.

 ---